Goshido/android-vulkan/docs/spd-algorithm.md

 ## <a id="average-brightness-optimizations">Optimizations for average brightness calculation</a>

 Final goal is a single value: average brightness.
 So intermidiate mip levels do not matter for algorithm.
-This allows to remove all unnecessary memory traffic with storing intermedite mip maps **except mip 5 of course**.
+This allows to remove all unnecessary memory traffic with storing intermedite mips **except mip 5 of course**.
 Mip 5 is special because it syncronizes workng groups via [`globallycoherent`](https://microsoft.github.io/DirectX-Specs/d3d/archive/D3D11_3_FunctionalSpec.htm#7.14.4%20Global%20vs%20Group/Local%20Coherency%20on%20Non-Atomic%20UAV%20Reads) specifier.
 Keep in mind that most of the operations happen in shared memory.
 Removing storing operations into global _VRAM_ is a big optimization for original algorithm.

 Resulting average brightness will be stored in storage buffer rather than last mip level of the image.